 GunsToCarry recommends that you do not enter a property displaying a “No Weapons” sign whether the law is for or against signage.
 If asked to leave a property and you refuse to do so then you are breaking the law and put yourself at risk of being charged.

-It is illegal to carry a loaded firearm in a vehicle without a permit/license.
-The statute does not apply, however, to the transportation of firearms that are:
+It is illegal to carry a loaded handgun in a vehicle without a permit/license.
+The statute does not apply however to the transportation of firearms that are:

 1) broken down in a non-functioning state;